George Washington Bridge Toll History: How Rates Changed Over the Years

 Toll History in Perspective: Inflation Adjustment

-While the nominal toll has increased from $0.50 to $16.00, inflation accounts for a significant portion of that rise.
+While the nominal toll has increased from $0.50 to $23.30, inflation accounts for a meaningful portion of that rise.
 The $0.50 toll charged in 1931 is equivalent to roughly $10.50 in 2024 dollars, adjusted for the Consumer Price Index.
-This means the current Toll-by-Mail rate of $16.00 represents a real increase of about 52% above the inflation-adjusted 1931 rate.
+The current Toll-by-Mail rate of $23.30 represents a real increase of about 122% above the inflation-adjusted 1931 rate.

-However, the E-ZPass off-peak rate of $11.75 is actually closer to the inflation-adjusted original toll than many people realize.
-In real terms, the GWB toll has been remarkably stable for much of its history, with the sharpest real increases occurring in the 2011 to 2015 period when the Port Authority's capital program required significant new revenue.
+However, the E-ZPass off-peak rate of $14.79 is closer to the inflation-adjusted original toll than many people realise.
+In real terms, the GWB toll was remarkably stable for much of its history, with the sharpest real increases occurring in the 2011 to 2015 period when the Port Authority's capital program required significant new revenue.

 Comparing the toll to other transportation costs also provides useful context.
 In 1931, a gallon of gasoline cost about $0.10, so the $0.50 toll was equivalent to five gallons of gas.
-In 2024, with gas averaging around $3.50 per gallon, the $13.75 E-ZPass peak toll is equivalent to about four gallons.
-By this measure, the GWB toll has actually decreased relative to fuel costs.
+In 2026, with gas averaging around $3.50 per gallon, the $16.79 E-ZPass peak toll is equivalent to about 4.8 gallons.
+By this measure, the GWB toll relative to fuel costs has been remarkably stable.

 Explore More